ShankulShukla/Kick-start-machine-learning/README.md

 ## Gradient descent optimization algorithms

 - ### Stochastic Gradient Descent (SGD)
-  Stochastic gradient descent (SGD) in gradient descent optimiser that performs parameter update for each training example and label.
+  Stochastic gradient descent (SGD) in gradient descent optimizer that performs parameter update for each training example and label.

 - ### SGD with momentum
   SGD has trouble navigating ravines, i.e. areas where the surface curves much more steeply in one dimension than in another, which are common around local optima.
 Momentum is a method that helps accelerate SGD in the relevant direction and dampens oscillation.